cyrichardson/docs-cloud-keep/api-docs/api-reference/methods/archived-ops/get-get-v1-orders.rst

     GET /{version}/{tenantId}/orders

-This method lists all orders for a specified tenant.
+This operation lists all orders for a specified tenant.
 Performing a GET on the secrets resource with no UUID retrieves a batch of the most recent orders per the requesting tenant.